-

 - Category: Sponsor News

-Honda East
+- Honda East of Toledo

 Presumably, the 5w is thinner oil than the the 10w in the cold.
 So the 5 and 10 must correlate to viscosity measurement, where the the higher the number, the thicker the oil.
 But oil would be thinner at 210 degrees, so shouldn’t the second number be lower than the 5 and 10?
 Or is there a whole scaling shift?
 I guess the question is really if I look at a 10w40 vs 10w30 can I apply the same logic with the 40 and 30 as I can with the 5w and 10w?
 Is the higher of the second number thicker or thinner?
 Also, why does Motul smell like good German wheat beer?